 It is important to recognise when you are stressed so you can steps to deal with it.
 There are many common signs and symptoms – see our list below of stress symptoms.

 To see whether you are stressed you could try the Stress Management Society’s online stress test.

-If a majority of the symptoms below apply to you, consider taking action to tackle the stress.
+If several of the symptoms below apply to you, you may consider taking action to tackle stress.

 - asthma or breathlessness

 - rheumatoid arthritis

 - sleep problems